 A few tips from Chef Mario:

 - Feel free to make your stock from scratch, or use your favorite bone broth.
-If you're using a powder bone broth, add some fresh herbs like thyme, oregano, and parsley, and some garlic cloves to the broth, before thickening it, and while the mix simmers.
+If you're using a powder bone broth, add a bouquet garni (peppercorns, cloves, bay leaf, parsley stems, star anise, crushed whole garlic) while it simmers.
 This will impart a richer and fresh flavor.

 - Omega 3:6 ratio in this recipe is 1:2